-Court reporters are highly trained professionals who share a unique ability to convert the spoken word into information that can be read, searched and archived.
+Court reporters are highly trained professionals who share a unique ability to convert the spoken word into information that can be read, searched, and archived.
 This specialization has created new career paths for reporters, including broadcast captioning and realtime translation services for people who are deaf and hard of hearing.

 What do court reporters do?

 Court reporters, also known as guardians of the record because of their impartiality and role within the judicial process, capture the words spoken by everyone during a court or deposition proceeding.
 Court reporters then prepare verbatim transcripts of proceedings.
 The official record or transcript helps safeguard the legal process.
 When litigants want to exercise their right to appeal, they will use the transcript to provide an accurate record of what transpired during their case.
 During the discovery phase, attorneys also use deposition transcripts to prepare for trial.
-By combining their skills with the latest technology, some court reporters can provide realtime access to what is being said during a trial or deposition for the benefit of all involved parties.
-A court reporter providing realtime, which is the only proven method for immediate voice-to-text translation, allows attorneys and judges to have immediate access to the transcript, while also providing a way for deaf and hard-of-hearing Americans to participate in the judicial process.
+By combining their skills with the latest technology, some court reporters provide realtime access to what is being said during a trial or deposition for the benefit of all involved parties.
+A court reporter providing realtime, which is the only proven method for immediate voice-to-text translation, allows attorneys and judges to have immediate access to the transcript while also providing a way for deaf and hard-of-hearing Americans to participate in the judicial process.

 Learn about the value of court reporting

 Court reporters earn an average of more than $60,000 a year, though many earn much more.
 Income varies according to the area in which a person lives, certifications earned, the kinds of reporting jobs, and experience of individual reporters.

 The knowledge and skills to become a court reporter or captioner are taught at more than 150 reporter training programs, including proprietary schools, community colleges, and four-year universities.
 Many of these programs offer distance learning options.
 Visit our website to learn more about the various schools and programs offered and the resources available to prospective students on DiscoverSteno.org.